NamamiShanker/namamishanker.github.io/content/posts/scipy_fortran_f2py.md

 	0.0007617473602294922
 ````

-Our Fortran calling Python code is much faster than the natively  implemented Python code, around forty times faster.
+Our Fortran calling Python code is much faster than the natively  implemented Python code, **around forty times faster**.

 ## Conclusion